 He did not, he chose differently, and next rode off after letting the sleigh loose.
 When she saw it, she called for help and thundered like cannonballs, hitting the ice.
 It was blue, Swedish ice.
 Yet the charcoal burner rode away unscathed; his wife and children were devoured by wolves.

 There are many books on assertiveness.
-It may feel a bit awkward to be told by someone else that you need to assert yourself, how to do it, and pay good money for being told so too, for example, "Don't slump, and regain your best posture, thank you."
+Sensitive assertiveness is preferable to brute or blunt assertiveness.
+Now, it may feel a bit awkward to be told by someone else that you need to assert yourself, how to do it, and pay good money for being told so too, for example, "Don't slump, and regain your best posture, thank you."

 Many feel a need to stand up for their rights, and others feel a need to balance the assertiveness needs of many that are supposed to cooperate.